 The Dreamer Corps is a game-changer.
 It can pass the Dream Act.
-It can provide billions of dollars for Dreamer scholarships.
-And it can help Dreamers take their place among America’s next generation of leaders.
+It can provide funding for Dreamer scholarships and grants and loans for Dreamer-owned businesses.
+And it can help Dreamers continue to take their place among America’s next generation of leaders.

-The Dreamer Corps isn’t just a new idea; it’s a new paradigm: Dreamers as part of the solution to illegal immigration, not part of the problem.
+The Dreamer Corps is a whole new paradigm: Dreamers as part of the solution to illegal immigration, not part of the problem.
 How?
-By battling the root causes of illegal immigration - poverty, crime and violence – south of America’s border.
-And helping build secure and prosperous communities here at home.
+By deploying an elite cadre of several thousand Dreamers to Central America to address the root causes of illegal immigration - poverty, crime and violence.
+And by deploying other Dreamers to help build secure and prosperous communities here at home.

-Here’s how it would work: The Dreamer Corps would be a ten-year program in which an elite cadre of up to 25,000 Dreamers would earn Permanent Legal Residency and a fast-track to citizenship by:
+Here’s how it would work: Dreamers who volunteer for the Dreamer Corps would earn Lawful Permanent Resident status and a fast-track to citizenship by:

-Building stronger communities and resilient local economies in the U.S. through an Americorps-style program.
+Building stronger communities and local economies in the U.S. through an Americorps-style program.

-Creating a more secure America through U.S. military service (now barred for undocumented U.S. residents).
+Creating a more secure America through U.S. military service (now mostly barred for undocumented U.S. residents).

 But the Dreamer Corps goes further.
-It opens the door to all 2.5 million Dreamers to earn Permanent Legal Residency and a path to citizenship, by funding the Dreamer Corps.
-Fees would range from $500/year for the majority of Dreamers to $5,000/year for Dreamers earning over $100,000/year.
-The more than $1 billion generated per year would be dedicated entirely to the Dreamer Corps to provide living wages for recruits, college scholarships, business grants and loans, and program management.
+All 2.5 million+ Dreamers would be eligible to earn Lawful Permanent Residency and a path to citizenship, by supporting the Dreamer Corps through an annual fee, ranging from $500/year for the majority of Dreamers to $5,000/year for Dreamers earning over $100,000/year.
+The fee would end once U.S. citizenship was obtained.
+More than $1 billion could be generated per year, dedicated entirely to the Dreamer Corps to provide good salaries for recruits, college scholarships and loan forgiveness, business grants and loans, and program management.

-The Dreamer Corps can smash the barriers to passing a Dream Act, because it grants legalization and pathways to citizenship - the very things that Dreamers have sought for so long - while also addressing the concerns of past opponents of the Dream Act, by battling illegal immigration at its source.
-It's a win-win-win: it helps Dreamers, it helps America better manage immigration, and it lifts up the people of the four host countries.
+By including the Dreamer Corps in the Dream Act, the legislation can finally pass, because the Dream Act will bridge the political divide in Congress: it will grant legalization and pathways to citizenship - the things that Dreamers have sought for so long - while also battling illegal immigration at its source.
+It's a win-win-win solution: it helps Dreamers, it helps America, and it betters the lives of the people of Mexico and Central America.
 What's more, it does all this through the American values of national service and entrepreneurship.

 FREQUENTLY ASKED QUESTIONS